-Before applying, be sure to contact potential mentors and discuss potential projects.
-A full list of faculty involved in the OWRI can be found here.
+Before applying, contact our researchers who may serve as potential mentors.
+Be sure to introduce yourself and discuss potential projects.
+You can find a complete list of faculty involved in the OWRI online at owri.oregonstate.edu.
 This is a necessary step toward determining who you’d like to work with.

 Questions?
-If you would like more information about this program, please contact the OWRI program coordinator, Denise Dewey at Denise.Dewey@oregonstate.edu
+If you would like more information about this program, please contact Denise Dewey, OWRI Program Coordinator.

 |Name||Degree Program||Lab||Project Theme/title||Year|

 |Max Brau||Microbiology||Qian||Effect of grapevine red blotch disease (GRBD) on polysaccharide in grapes and wine||2019-2020|